codinga593/ArcenTVCRocket/README.md

 Goals (Long Term):
-To utilise a miniature liquid engine in order for throttling and thurst vectoring and replicate resuluts from Mid term goals, just with liquid engines (Landing on a launch tower).
+To utilise a miniature liquid engine in order for throttling and thurst vectoring and replicate results from Mid term goals, just with liquid engines (Landing on a launch tower).